Vietnam - a rock arch over a peaceful river nestled among mountains

 The Land of Dragons

-Today, the Socialist Republic of Vietnam, established since the first millennium BC, will immerse us in tales of ancient dynasties, the philosophies of Confucianism, Taoism, Buddhism, and Christianity.
+Today, the Socialist Republic of Vietnam, established from the first millennium BC, will immerse us in tales of ancient dynasties and the philosophies of Confucianism, Taoism, Buddhism, and Christianity.

-We'll be guided from majestic temples and sanctuaries, through
+It will lead us from majestic temples and sanctuaries through

-vibrant historical nooks with unique architecture, from the horrors of war to the modern wonders of the world, born from human imagination and a longing for growth.
-The land of dragons, turtles, lotuses, bamboo will unveil the mystery of caves, waterfalls, hidden streams, magnificent red dunes, and living symbols of the earth.
+vivid historical corners with unique architecture, from the horrors of war to the modern wonders of the world, born of human imagination and eagerness for development.
+The land of dragons, turtles, lotuses, and bamboo will unveil the mystery of caves, waterfalls, hidden streams, majestic red dunes, and living symbols of the earth.

-We'll visit morning markets and delight in the fresh taste of an abundance of fish, lobsters, crabs, and all kinds of sea creatures, caught from the sweet waters of the East Sea, prepared before our eyes.
-Vietnam will be a unique adventure, steeped in culture, history, wildlife, exquisite dishes, and the warm hospitality of the eastern locals.
+We will visit morning markets and savour the fresh taste of an abundance of fish, lobsters, crabs, and all kinds of marine life, caught from the sweet waters of the Eastern Sea, which will be prepared before our eyes.
+Vietnam will be a unique adventure steeped in culture, history, wildlife, exquisite dishes, and the warm hospitality of the local eastern people.

 Is this journey meant for you?